barc-iitkgp/faculty-scraper/README.md

 SUPPORTED COLLEGES
 ------------------

+<p> This list is not necessarily in the same order as the QS Top 30 ranks </p>

 <table>
 <tr> <th> # </th> <th> College name </th> <th> Number of contacts </th> </tr>
 <tr> <td> (1) </td> <td> Massachusetts Institute of Technology </td> <td> 165 </td> </tr>